-I wanted to write since I was a kid.
-I loved writing so much that I no longer try to keep count of how many stories I started but never carried past Chapter One.
-Still, writing was always a love of mine.
-Even in college and seminary, I would write fictional beginnings to essays or term papers to give a proper setting for the explication I was about to give.
-My first real attempt at writing a novel came during my first week of finals in college.
-Bible majors have few finals, in case you ever wondered.
+Writing was always a love of mine.
+Even in college and grad school, I would write fictional beginnings to essays or term papers to give a proper setting for the rest of the discussion.
+My first real attempt at writing a novel came during a slow week of finals in college.
 So while everyone I knew was stressed and staying up late cramming for weighty exams, I snuck off to the computer lab to eat Kit-Kats and write about a disgraced submarine captain and his search for redemption.